Wedding Venue Dietary Requirements: Complete Guide

 Start by establishing your budget and confirming your guest count, as these factors will directly influence your menu choices and serving style options.

-Consider sending out dietary surveys to guests and RSVPs to capture all restrictions and preferences accurately.
+Consider sending out dietary surveys to guests and RSVPs to accurately capture all restrictions and preferences.

 Work closely with your caterer to design a menu that reflects your vision while accommodating various dietary needs.
-Schedule a menu-tasting session to sample and finalise your selections.
+Schedule a menu-tasting session to finalise your selections.

-Last summer, I worked with a couple at a lovely Tudor manor house in the Cotswolds who brilliantly managed their wedding catering by embracing seasonal British produce.
+Last summer, I worked with a couple at a lovely Tudor manor house in the Cotswolds, where they brilliantly managed their wedding catering by embracing seasonal British produce.
 They chose asparagus for their May wedding starter, sourced from the Vale of Evesham just down the road.

 Their balanced menu included Somerset lamb for meat-eaters, mushroom Wellington for vegetarians, and pan-seared sea bass from Cornwall.
 Working with their caterer, Cotswold Cooks, they created clear place cards using small Union Jack flags—blue for gluten-free, green for vegan, and red for nut allergies.